How Replacing an Oil Furnace with a Heat Pump Will Save You Money

 An oil furnace generates heat by burning fuel, while a heat pump moves heat from one place to another.

-In winter: A heat pump extracts heat from the outdoor air (even when it’s cold) and transfers it indoors to warm your home.
+• In winter, a heat pump extracts heat from the outdoor air (even when it’s cold) and transfers it indoors to warm your home.

 Because a heat pump redistributes existing heat rather than creating it through combustion, it can be significantly more energy efficient.